Pain Infusion Therapy

 What is Pain Infusion Therapy?

-Infusion therapy involves infusing the body either intravenously or subcutaneously with a medication such as Ketamine or Lidocaine.
+Infusion therapy involves infusing the body either intravenously or subcutaneously with anesthetic.

 How will I know if it will help?